-Cabinet recently approved the 4th Edition of the Government Procurement Rules , which come into effect on the 1st October.
+Cabinet recently approved the 4th Edition of the Government Procurement Rules, which came into effect on the 1st October 2019.
 This is the most significant change in NZ procurement since the Rules of Sourcing came into effect in October 2013.

 In line with the current government’s ideology, the amended rules are aimed to create leverage through procurement, to improve wellbeing for New Zealand communities.
 Importantly, they give clarity and good news on a number of areas that have challenged government procurement staff for years.